 Expenses aside, checks leave a desirable paper trail.
 With invoice numbers and payee information right on the check, it lends innate transparency and establishes order to pay systems.
 Plus, many businesses use paper checks for payroll purposes because they are often integrated with accounting software packages, like QuickBooks, which makes keeping track of a company’s expenses easy.
 Technological pushes have had difficulty in navigating existing fractured payment networks.
 Instead, they find a more successful approach to managing paper checks, like the check deposit function in mobile bank apps.

-At USA Payroll, our payroll can be processed entirely digitally, include traditional paper checks or a combination of the two – whatever works best for your business.
-Call us at (856) 665-5600 to discuss what is right for your business.
+Until a better system is established, businesses will keep the paper check alive even as it dwindles everywhere else.
+At USA Payroll, our payroll can be processed entirely digitally, including traditional paper checks or a combination of the two – whichever works best for your business.
+Contact us today at (856) 665-5600 to discuss what is right for your business.